ENGYS/HELYX-OS/pages/installation.md

 permalink: /installation/
 ---

+1. Make sure you have a workign version of OpenFOAM, or if you are using Ubuntu 14.04 or greater, the installer will download and install the proper version of OpenFOAM in steps 8-10.
+See the table below for the correct version of OpenFOAM for each version of HELYX-OS.

 HELYX-OS Version | Compatable OpenFOAM Version
 -----------------|----------------------------
 HELYX-OS v2.3.1  | [OpenFOAM-2.4.0](http://www.openfoam.org/archive/2.4.0/download/source.php)

-1. Download the latest 64 Bit binary from the [project front page](http://engys.github.io/HELYX-OS/) or from the list of [releases](https://github.com/ENGYS/HELYX-OS/releases).
+2. Download the latest 64 Bit binary from the [project front page](http://engys.github.io/HELYX-OS/) or from the list of [releases](https://github.com/ENGYS/HELYX-OS/releases).
 The installer will have the form:

         <date>-Engys-HELYX-OS-<version>--linux-x86_64-FULL.bin

-2. Once the binary is downloaded, open a Linux terminal and navigate to the location of the newly downloaded HELYX-OS installer.
+3. Once the binary is downloaded, open a Linux terminal and navigate to the location of the newly downloaded HELYX-OS installer.

-3. Change the permissions of the installer by executing ```chmod 755 <installer name>``` in the terminal, similar to:
+4. Change the permissions of the installer by executing ```chmod 755 <installer name>``` in the terminal, similar to:

         :~$ chmod 755 20160114-Engys-HELYX-OS-2.3.1--linux-x86_64-FULL.bin

-4. Start the installer by typing ```./<installer name>``` while in the terminal, similar to:
+5. Start the installer by typing ```./<installer name>``` while in the terminal, similar to:

         :~$ ./20160114-Engys-HELYX-OS-2.3.1--linux-x86_64-FULL.bin

-5. At this point, the installer will begin and the user will be guided through the installation process:
+6. At this point, the installer will begin and the user will be guided through the installation process:

         Waiting for HELYX-OS installer to start...